nilesr/formgen/README.md

 Then run `make all appname=your_app_name` to generate forms and automatically copy them to your app designer repo.
 Change `all` to `deploy` to have them sent to a connected device as well.

-To have make remember your app name and app designer branch, add a target to the Makefile.
+To have `make` remember your app name, add a target to the Makefile.
 There are two examples to copy from already in there

 ## Configuring list/detail views